the practical kitchen

 a small bowl of red pizza sauce with a spoon in it.

-I make homemade pizzas from scratch all the time.
+I make homemade pizzas from scratch for dinner all the time.
 They're one of my favorite easy dinners.
-I make my overnight thin crust pizza dough in advance (it freezes well too), and pizza is such a practical way to use up or repurpose leftovers into a new dinner!
+I like to make my thin-crust pizza dough in advance and freeze it, which means all I have to do is defrost it, stretch it, and add toppings to get dinner on the table fast.

 As I've tweaked and adjusted my go-to classic red pizza sauce recipe over the years, my goal has always been to keep it as low-effort as possible without sacrificing flavor.
 We're going for speed and ease here, people!